pdLeal/r36s_file_manager/README.md

 * Manages files.
 * Moves, copies, and deletes stuff (with the constant fear of deleting everything).
 * Built in the spirit of “works on my machine.”
-* And yes, it MAY run on the R36S someday - but today is not the day.
+* And yes, it MAY run on the R36s someday - but today is not the day - keep it on the terminal

 ---

 ### 🧩 Why It Exists

 Because studying is hard, but breaking systems is fun.
-This project started as a technical excuse to open my code editor without admitting that I’m rewatching 2018 tutorials.
+This project started as a technical levar a new language without admitting that I’m rewatching 2018 tutorials.

----

-### 💡 Philosophy

-> “Don’t just play games — break their file system.”

-Learn by playing, study by breaking, and laugh when everything just goes wild.

 ---